 “This deputy was not indicted or disciplined," Gerhardstein said in the lawsuit.
 "He was wrong to jump onto the car; wrong to shoot while Samantha was slowing down; and wrong to shoot at this young lady at all before he jumped back off the hood.
 Samantha’s shooting and death was completely unnecessary and avoidable."

 Brockman said he was afraid Ramsey would run him over and worried that she might hit people walking along the road.

 An evidence report showed Ramsey was intoxicated, had used marijuana and ran over Brockman's foot before he fatally shot her.

 Ramsey had a blood alcohol content of .12, according to the report.
 It said Brockman's right boot had tire marks and his foot was bruised from Ramsey's vehicle.

 Brockman was still employed with Boone County Sheriff's Office as of September 2016.

 "We believe the agreement reached by the parties is a fair resolution of this matter," Gerhardstein said Wednesday.
 "We commend Sheriff Helmig for agreeing to review and revise his policies to help ensure something like this never happens again."

-The settlement requires the county to report to Ramsey's attorneys when the reforms are made.
-They are required to be in place by the end of 2017.
+The county will have to report to Ramsey's attorneys when the reforms are made.
+They are in place by the end of 2017.